On some $p$-differential graded link homologies: Examples

 Filtering the total complex \eqref{pHHBRwithdiffs} and applying Proposition \ref{filtertrickprop}, we obtain that the total $p$-complex is quasi-isomorphic to

 Let us illustrate how this is obtained.
 For instance, the $p$-complex

-is a quotient of the total $p$-complex of the right most square.
+is a quotient of the total $p$-complex of the rightmost square.
 The map $\phi$ is an $H_q$-intertwining isomorphism onto its image because of the $H_q$-module twists imposed on the modules.
 Note that this $p$-complex (ignoring $q$-grading shifts)

 where $ \mathrm{Im}(\phi)$ is repeated $p-1$ times, is a contractible $p$-complex of $H_q$-modules.
 Proposition \ref{filtertrickprop} then applies to this quotient complex, and shows that it contributes nothing to the total slash homology.